 Tell us a little about your instrument.

-It’s labeled Antonio Gilbertini, 1830.
+It’s labeled Antonio Gilbertini, 1862.
 Labels often lie, but it probably is Italian, and from the mid-19th century.
 Another, more plausible label says it was repaired by a luthier in Buenos Aires, and I’ve toured with it to Europe and South America as well.
+I wrote about this a while ago on the CPO blog.

-I am the only member of our CPO bass section who plays with a German-style bow, as opposed to French – audience members sometimes ask me about my weird, underhanded bowing technique!
+I am one of just two members of our CPO bass section who plays with a German-style bow, as opposed to French – audience members sometimes ask me about my weird, underhanded bowing technique!
 In fact, both styles are legitimate, and there’s roughly an even divide among bass players worldwide.
 My bow was made by Thomas Dignan in Boston, Massachusetts.

 Do you play in any groups/ensembles outside of the orchestra?